Introduction

 If you do not hold private health insurance, or your fund does not cover for this procedure, our practice can assist you as a self-funding patient.

-Please note this booking fee does not cover services provided by anaesthetists, hospital fees, pharmacy, medical imaging, pathology and medical clips that may need to be used during the procure.
-Contact details for the hospital and anaesthetists will be provided at the time of your booking.
+We will provide you with a quote for our doctors fee.
+Please note that this fee does not cover services provided by anaesthetists, hospital fees, pharmacy, medical imaging, pathology and medical clips that may need to be used during the procure.
+Contact details for the hospital and anaesthetists will be provided at the time of your booking, and quotes will be provided to you.
 We strongly advise you make contact with these entities to establish their costs.

 Do I need to see the doctor before booking in for the procedure?